garrison0/raymarchingfundamentals/docs/intro.md

 And so on.

 In reality, rays of light travel from light sources, to objects, until finally hitting your eye's retina.
 But ray tracing works in this backwards way--by shooting rays into a scene through an imaginary grid in front of an imaginary "camera."
-In our analogy, we used your computer screen itself, with its existing grid of pixels, as the imaginary grid we shot our rays through.
-Your eyes corresponded to the "camera."
+In our analogy, we used your computer screen itself, with its existing grid of pixels, as the imaginary grid we shot our rays through, while your eyes corresponded to the "camera."

 ![ray tracing grid img](/img/raymarching/ray-tracing-image-1.jpg)